Ircam-RnD/motion-features/README.md

 #### List of available descriptors :

+computed from accelerometer only :

-- `accIntensity` : gesture intensity computed from the accelerometers
+- `accIntensity` : gesture intensity computed from the accelerometer
-- `gyrIntensity` : gesture intensity computed from the gyroscopes
-- `freefall` : tell if the sensors are falling
 - `kick` : detects a hit gesture
 - `shake` : amount of shakiness of a gesture

+computed from gyroscope only :

+- `gyrIntensity` : gesture intensity computed from the gyroscope
 - `spin` : the global rotation speed
 - `still` : tell if the sensors are still

-#### note :

-this module is still a work in progress.
+computed from both accelerometer and gyroscope :

+- `freefall` : tell if the sensors are falling

 <hr>